This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 - Comprehensive car insurance – 200 zł

 Frankly, I think I’ve been quite modest with some of the estimates I’ve provided.
-I’m sure that many people like to go out for a meal and for coffee more than once a month.
-Moreover, the estimate for fuel expenses and monthly grocery shopping may also be on the low side.
-The only figure that may be on the high side is the rent.
-Not many families choose to rent larger apartments with rents over 4000 zł – be it in Gdańsk, Warsaw or any other Polish city or town.
+Remember that you could easily add another 600-1000 zł for renting an apartment in cities such as Kraków, Warsaw and Gdańsk.
+Moreover, I’m sure that many people like to go out for a meal and for coffee more than once a month.
+I also believe that the estimate for fuel expenses and monthly grocery shopping may also be on the low side.

 Of course, you would need to add the cost of cosmetics and other leisure activities to the total estimate.
 Let’s not forget that I haven’t considered the cost of buying clothes and all the other equipment and materials a child needs for school.